+Dr Hunt has provided expert commentary on ABC’s Q&A, The Project, BBC, and the History Channel.
 Dr. Hunt holds a PhD and Master’s Degree in International Security from the University of Sydney.
 She earned a Bachelor’s degree in Political Science from the University of North Carolina-Chapel Hill (USA) where she was captain of the Women’s Sabre Fencing team.

-From 2011-2012, she was a visiting researcher at Sultan Qaboos University in Muscat, Oman.
 As part of her research and consulting practice, Dr. Hunt also attended the World Economic Forum in Abu Dhabi, and studied Arabic at the Qasid Institute in Jordan.

 Prior to joining the NSC, Dr. Hunt was based at the University of Sydney US Studies Centre, the Centre for International Security Studies, and Sydney Business School.
 She has been student-nominated for teaching awards across security studies, business and politics departments.